Valay17/Cpp-Journal/README.md

 A living knowledge base of C++ internals, low-level systems, and performance engineering.

 Every post published on LinkedIn has corresponding code here.
-The repo grows alongside the post cadence and serves as a proof-of-work archive for recruiters and engineers who find the profile.
+The repo grows alongside the post cadence and serves as a reference for enthusiasts to find working examples and benchmarks that demonstrate the real-world impact of these techniques.

 ---